Detox Programs: Effective Pathways to Wellness and Recovery

 They check vital signs like heart rate and blood pressure often.
 Patients may get fluids through an IV to stay hydrated.

-For alcohol detox, doctors watch for delirium tremens.
+For alcohol detox, doctors watch forย delirium tremens[8].
 This dangerous condition can cause confusion, fever, and seizures.
 Quick treatment is essential.

 Opioid withdrawal is very uncomfortable but rarely life-threatening.
 Still, medical care helps patients get through it more easily.
 Doctors can give medications to reduce nausea, diarrhea, and other symptoms.